erndev/EDSidebar/README.md

 ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### SideBar Icon License
+The sidebar icon in the sample project belongs to [IconSweets](http://www.yummygum.nl) icon collection.

+Copyright © 2010 Yummygum.

+You may use these icons for both commercial and for personal use and customize them any way you like.